 Free shipping

 Ollie’s prices vary a lot based on your dog’s specific dietary needs and size.
 Depending on the plan and which recipes you choose, the price per meal plan can change.
-For example, a beef-only fresh plan is slightly cheaper than other recipes, while a lamb-only fresh plan is the most expensive option.
-If you mix and match the recipes, the price adjusts accordingly.
+The prices above were calculated based on a healthy, neutered, active male dog with no allergies, with automatic recipe selection (a mix).

-If the fresh plans seem out of budget, you can always lower the costs with a mixed bowl plan of both fresh and baked meals – or get a half-plan and combine Ollie with your dog’s current food.
+Generally, you can expect to pay around $5-9 dollars per day feeding one dog.
+If the fresh plans seem out of budget, you can always lower the costs with a mixed bowl plan of both fresh and baked meals (when available) – or get a half-fresh plan and combine Ollie with your dog’s current food.

 Apart from the fresh and baked recipes, you can also add extras to your order.
-The price for treats is $9 for the sweet potato slices and $10 for the jerky strip treats, while supplements cost $22 per jar (60 chews each).
+The price for treats is $12 for the jerky strip treats, $16 for the dental chews, while supplements cost $22 per jar (60 chews each).

 Ollie ships to all 48 continental US states.
 Ollie delivers every day of the week through different shipping partners, so you can choose your desired delivery day based on the carrier.
 My colleague’s first delivery arrived a day earlier than expected, and they were given a 4 hour delivery window, so they had a clear idea of when to expect it.